MCV-2019-M1-Project/Team4/README.md

 The k parameter is used to indicate the number of top results that need to be saved.

-Finally, the backgroundRemoval parameter indicates if background has to be removed from the query set images.
+The backgroundRemoval parameter indicates if background has to be removed from the query set images.
 True for background removal and False for no background removal.

+The textRemoval parameter indicates if the text has to be removed from the query set images.
+True for text removal and False for no text removal.